 Osaka is hardly ever the first city most people think of when they start planning their Japan trip.
 With so many bloggers writing entries about Tokyo or Kyoto, you’d think maybe those are the only two cities worth visiting.

-If you’re willing to dig a little deeper and enjoy interacting with locals when you travel, then Osaka is definitely an alternative well worth exploring.
+If you’re willing to dig a little deeper and enjoy interacting with locals when you travel, then Osaka is definitely a Tokyo alternative, or trip complement, well worth exploring.
 Known for its comedians, “Takoyaki” and lighthearted people, Osaka and the greater Kansai region definitely has soul.

 Osaka is the major city in the Western half of Japan.
 Stereotypes of the typical Osakan are shrewd business people who are thrifty, yet have no qualms with blowing their paychecks on food and drink.